Elmanderrr/form-generator/README.md

 # form-generator

 #Usage
-Use Form constructor with your custom props "var yourForm = new Form(yourprops)" for getting Form object with some public methods.
+Use Form constructor with your custom props for getting Form object with some public methods.
+	var yourForm = new Form(yourprops);

 #Typical structure should be like here: